otherchris/elixir-ddd-blog/main.md

 ## The bias
 - Eliminate concerns of state from your domain logic
 - The "good stuff" about classes is that they are _types_.
+- We'd like to be able to use the Actor model for concurrency

 ## The translation
 - Where you have a class in OO, you have a type in FP